nitindermohan/oak-new-docs/content/docs/manuals/flops-addon/flops-project-workflow/stages/stage-1-project-start.md

   ```

 {{< callout context="note" title="Stay up to date" icon="outline/eye" >}}

   Each project gets its own observer service.
-  Besides the FLOps manager logs this is the primary way for you *(and especially common users)* to keep up with the current (*internal*) state of their projects.
+  Besides the FLOps manager logs, this is the primary way for you *(and especially common users)* to keep up with your projects' current *(internal)* state.

-  The manager as well as deployed FLOps services can and will send updates or potential errors to this observer service.
+  The manager and deployed FLOps services can and will send updates or potential error messages to this observer service.

-  Think about the observer service as a live log or inbox for all events concerning its matching project that are relevant to you as a user.
+  Think of the observer service as a live log or inbox for all user-relevant events concerning its matching project.

   ```bash
 ╭───────────────────────────────────────────────────────────────────────╮